Tianqin Li

 Link | Code

-S-DIn: Search engine and Design platform for Inspiration with Network analysis
+S-DIn: Search engine and Design platform for Ispiration with Network analysis

 Best Software Project Award in 2017 International Genetically Engineered Machine Competetion (iGEM 2017)